-The Environmental Protection Agency's report on the Valley of the Drums is available online here in a pdf file.
+The Environmental Protection Agency's report on the Valley of the Drums is available online.
+Go to their Superfund site and search for "A. L. Taylor."
 We have excerpted portions of the report below.

 The A. L. Taylor site, also known as "Valley of the Drums," is an uncontrolled industrial waste dump located in a small valley in northern Bullitt County just south of the Jefferson County line off Kentucky state highway 1020 outside the community of Brooks, Kentucky.

 The topography of the north-central portion of Bullitt County is characterized by steep slopes, particularly in that portion of the county bordering Jefferson County.
 The A. L. Taylor site falls within this general characterization having 20 to 30 percent slopes on the western and northern sides of the site and 10 percent on the southern and eastern sides.
 The site is not within any 100 year flood plain.
 Most of the surface area of the site has been graded so that the land gradually slopes eastward toward Wilson Creek, located adjacent to the site.
 There are five residences and a private country club located within a few thousand feet of the site.

 Groundwater at the site occurs in two aquifers: a shallow unconfined perched aquifer and a deeper confined limestone aquifer.
 Groundwater monitoring wells drilled on site in both water-bearing units show that both are unusable as drinking water supplies due to poor quality and low yield.
 Local populations around the site use cisterns and public water supplies.

 Wilson Creek, located adjacent to the site, is a small stream subject to seasonal low flow conditions.
 The stream lies within the Salt River drainage basin and is classified for recreational use.